 My secret ingredient for crunchy waffles on the outside is corn starch.
 But also figuring out the perfect time to take them out of the waffle iron makes a big difference.
 If they’re undercooked then they won’t be crunchy no matter how much corn starch you use.
 If they are overcooked then it’s not soft on the inside it’s completely crunchy.
 So play with your waffle maker and figure out what is the perfect time to take your waffles out.
 Ours takes longer for the first batch and then 4-5 minutes after that.
-Your waffle maker-size and brand makes a difference for the cooking time.
+Your waffle maker size and brand make a difference in the cooking time.

-- Pour your mix out of something with some sort of spout or groove at the end, so that your batter pours out without making a huge mess.
+- Pour your mix out of something with a spout or groove at the end, so that your batter pours out without making a huge mess.
 We use our large Pyrex 8 cups measuring cup to pour all of our pancake and waffle batter.
-Or use single cup measuring cups.
+Or use single-cup measuring cups.

 - When making more than one batch place the cooked waffles on a rack either a cookie cooling rack or in your oven (that’s off).
 This will keep them fluffy and let the moisture out instead of gathering on your plate and making them slightly damp.
-So, no stacking waffles.
-I did for a picture but after they cooled.
+So, no stacking waffles until they are cool.

 - 1.5 cups flour